Andrology Lab Services

 These two advanced parameters are not included in diagnostic semen analysis all the time.
 Strict morphology of spermatozoa explains the detailed morphological abnormalities of sperm.
 This helps to find the causes of failed fertilization when semen having normal values is used for insemination.

-Staining of sperm with vital stains helps to know the ratio of live and dead spermatozoa especially in case of low motility.
+Staining of sperm with vital stains in the andrology lab helps to know the ratio of live and dead spermatozoa especially in case of low motility.
 Not all the immotile sperm are dead, staining of sperm differentiate between live and dead sperm.

 For a review of how important sperm morphology is, please read the following fact sheet by ASRM Sperm morphology.pdf.
 Some men may have a varicocele that can impair fertility.
 Read more about varicoceles at: Varicocele.pdf